Research, Education and Equipment

 The potential to change the face of health care is with the latest science and technology.
 Cutting edge medical solutions require research, education and innovative equipment.

-Help provide grants for cutting edge medical technologies and change the way health care is delivered in New Brunswick.
+Help provide funding for cutting edge research, medical technologies and change the way health care is delivered in New Brunswick.

 How does investing in research impact patients?
-Thanks to a new study and a generous donation from The McCain Foundation, spine surgery patients are feeling better, quicker.
+Thanks to a new study and a generous donation from The McCain Foundation, spine surgery patients feel better quicker.

-The idea is that many spine surgery patients would benefit from a cardiac “prehabilitation” program, where education, and physical activities before spinal surgery can significantly improve patient outcomes.
+Education and physical activities before spinal surgery can significantly improve patient outcomes.
 Dr. Manson, Orthopedic Surgeon at the Saint John Regional Hospital, says interest in the study among patients is high.
-“The prehab program has been going great,” says Dr. Manson.
-“It’s a randomized trial, so the info we’re getting back is fantastic.”

 Cecile Proctor was our 2018 Franklin MindCare Scholarship recipient.
 As a student, Cecile searched for volunteer opportunities at local brain injury associations and was disappointed to learn that no such organizations existed in New Brunswick.
 “I made it my mission to change that,” recalls Cecile, who launched the Brain Injury Association of New Brunswick.